1J10.20 Metre Stick on Fingers

 Centre-of-gravity, dependence of friction on the normal force, balance of torques

 A meter stick is supported on the two forefingers.
-The fingers are moved slowly together and end up at the center of gravity of the stick.
+The fingers are moved slowly together and end up at the centre-of-gravity of the stick.

 - Meter stick

-- plexiglas cylinder and a cork covered piece of wood
+- Plexiglass cylinder and a cork-covered piece of wood

 - Optional: an 8 foot length of 2" x 2" and a 1 kg weight

-- Place the meter stick on your forefingers with one finger at 0cm and one at 100cm.
+- Place the metre stick on your forefingers with one finger at 0 cm and one at 100 cm.

 - Slowly move your fingers together.
-Your fingers will alternate between slipping and sliding along the stick and will come together at 50cm, the center of gravity.
+Your fingers will alternate between slipping and sliding along the stick and will come together at 50 cm, the centre-of-gravity.

-- Place a 200 gram weight on one end of the meter stick.
+- Place a 200 g weight on one end of the metre stick.

 - Repeat steps 1 and 2.
-The center of gravity has moved because of the weight and your fingers will come together on the side with the weight.
+The centre-of-gravity has moved because of the weight and your fingers will come together on the side with the weight.